 Long-Term Memory: The Brain’s Filing System

-Long-term memory is the mind’s vast storehouse, capable of holding information from minutes to decades or even a lifetime.
-This memory type encompasses everything you know about the world, including facts (semantic memory), personal experiences (episodic memory), skills and habits (procedural memory), and more.
+Long-term memory is like a vast library in your mind.
+It can store information for several minutes to a lifetime.
+This type of memory includes everything you know about the world.
+It covers facts (semantic memory), personal experiences (episodic memory), skills and habits (procedural memory), and more.

 The Degeneration of Memory: Causes and Stages of Memory Loss